 Students are permitted to repeat courses in which a grade of F is received.
-A student must submit a Repeated Course form to the registrar’s office to exercise this option.
 When a course is repeated, the second grade is recorded on the academic record and the original F is replaced by R. Only the second grade is counted in the degree GPA and major or minor GPA, while both the original F and repeat grade are counted in the composite GPA (see “Grade Point Averages”).

-A student who receives a second F in a repeated course should nevertheless exercise the option to have the second F replace the first F so that only the second F will count in the degree GPA and major or minor GPA.
+If a student receives a second F in a repeated course, the second F will replace the first F so that only the second F will count in the degree GPA and major or minor GPA.
 The student may then elect to repeat the course again for another replacement grade, if desired.

 A student who withdraws from a class (W) has not completed the course and is free to take it again.
 Only grades for completed courses count in grade-point averages.